paramvir232/Snake_Game/README.md

 - Collect food (the red apples) to score points.
 - Avoid crashing into the walls or into the snake's own body.
 - The game ends if the snake collides with a wall or itself.
-- Press `R` to restart the game after it ends.
+- Press `y` to restart the game after it ends.

 ## Dependencies